 Support for an end to partition has surged in polls, and there is a widely-held expectation that a referendum on the issue is only a matter of time.

 For a younger generation that witnessed and took part in the once-unthinkable political sea changes represented by the equal marriage and abortion referendums, other historic events may not seem so far-fetched.

 Fine Gael (very firmly) and Fianna Fáil (rather less firmly) have ruled out coalition with Sinn Féin.
 But if they stick to that, it’s hard to see them not being stuck with just each other.
 And that may lead to a new party system, where a semi permanent Fine Gael/Fianna Fáil alliance faces off against a left-wing alliance headed by Sinn Féin.

 It’s a bit more complicated than that, because the translation of votes into seats can be unpredictable.
 Voting is proportional, but only within fairly small constituencies of three to five members each, and voting is for individual candidates rather than parties.
 It’s a lot like a more densely-populated version of Tasmania.

 That said, last time around the seats won reflected the proportions of vote rather well.
-But Sinn Féin does have a history of underperforming relative to the opinion polls, and this year will probably be hampered by the fact that is only standing 42 candidates – even if it tops the poll it would be almost impossible for it to become the largest party in terms of seats.
+But Sinn Féin does have a history of underperforming relative to the opinion polls, and this year will probably be hampered by the fact that it is only standing 42 candidates – even if it tops the poll it would be almost impossible for it to become the largest party in terms of seats.